allenta/zabbix-template-for-varnish-cache/README.rst

 5. Import the Varnish Cache template (``template-app-varnish.xml`` file).

 7. Add an existing / new host to the ``Varnish Cache servers`` group and link it to the ``Template App Varnish Cache`` template.
 Beware you must set a value for the ``{$VARNISH_CACHE_LOCATIONS}`` macro (comma-delimited list of Varnish Cache instance names).
 Usually you should leave its value blank when running a single Varnish Cache instance per server.

+8. Enable and adjust triggers and trigger prototypes (initially all of them are disabled) according with your preferences.